jmzlx/dd_poc/README.md

 # 🤖 AI Due Diligence

-A powerful Streamlit application for automated due diligence document analysis with AI-powered insights, checklist matching, and intelligent Q&A capabilities.
+A professional, enterprise-grade Streamlit application for automated due diligence document analysis with AI-powered insights, checklist matching, and intelligent Q&A capabilities.

+> **🚀 Recently Refactored**: Transformed from a 1474-line monolith into a clean, modular architecture with enhanced error handling, type safety, and configuration management.
+>
+> **✨ Key Improvements**:
+> - **6 focused modules** instead of single large file
+> - **Complete type hint coverage** for better IDE support
+> - **Centralized configuration** with environment awareness
+> - **Comprehensive error handling** and logging
+> - **Only essential files** - cleaned and optimized structure

 ## ✨ Features